29 More Awesome Places to Visit in Honolulu

 4. Holey Grail Donuts *Donuts, Coffee* – Waikiki and Kaka’ako

 I was absolutely starving and happened to be standing by a big yellow truck in Waikiki.
 When I realized it was actually a food truck and they sold vegan donuts, I had to try!
 This is unusual for me because I never ever go anywhere without checking online reviews first!
 I only got one, but it sealed the deal.
 The first bite simply wowed me.
 They may be tiny (I know the photo makes it look huge) but these donuts are out of this world.
-I have gone back already at least 5 times since then!
-I try not to eat too much sugar otherwise I would have gone more 🙂 They also have coffee!
+They also have coffee!

 Left: Kimchee Fried Rice with BBQ Chicken | Right: Banana Macadamia Nut French Toast